timsutton/mcxToProfile/README.md

 Administrators who would like to move from MCX-based management to Profiles may find this tool useful to speed up the process of migrating and testing.
 Currently it only supports the "Custom Settings" type, as this seems to be the functional equivalent of key-value domain management in Workgroup Manager.

 mcxToProfile should function on OS X 10.5 or greater, though it's been mostly only tested on Lion.
 It also makes use of Greg Neagle's FoundationPlist library from the Munki project, which provides native plist support via the PyObjC bridge framework.
+FoundationPlist is licensed under the Apache License, version 2.0.

 ## Example usage